Subsea Lifting Operations Conference 2022

 Installation Engineer, TechnipFMC

-Masters degree in Subsea Technology from NTNU in 2019.
-Working at TechnipFMC in the installation discipline, responsible for the procedure work and execution of offshore operation.
-Been part of projects such as Duva & P1, Breidablikk and Johan Sverdrup Phase 2, with a range of installations along with 12off ITS and other challenging lifts.
+Ida Vikaskag Salvesen has a masters degree in Subsea Technology from NTNU in 2019.
+She is working at TechnipFMC in the installation discipline, responsible for the procedure work and execution of offshore operation.
+She has been part of projects such as Duva & P1, Breidablikk and Johan Sverdrup Phase 2, with a range of installations along with 12off ITS and other challenging lifts.

 Date and time